Which Statement Is True of the Relationship Between Risk and Return?

 The risk-return relationship is particularly evident when investing in the stock market.
 Stocks, which represent ownership in a company, have historically provided higher returns than other asset classes like bonds or cash equivalents.
 However, this higher return potential comes with increased volatility and the risk of losing some or all of the invested capital.

 Over the long term, the stock market has generally trended upwards, rewarding patient investors who can withstand short-term fluctuations.
 For example, the S&P 500 index, representing 500 large U.S. companies, has averaged an annual return of approximately 10% over the past century.
-However, this average return comes with significant variability, with the index experiencing both years of substantial gains and years of sharp declines.
+However, this average return is highly variable, with the index experiencing both years of substantial gains and years of sharp declines.

 Reducing Risk in Stock Market Investing